 Tara loves finding the heart of a story, and at the heart of most stories, she finds people who are making a difference in their own communities, whether it be in Africa or Augusta County, Virginia.

 Tara graduated from the radio and television program at Virginia Western and began her career at WSLS Channel 10 in Roanoke, Va., where she won an Edward R. Murrow award for her work on Moms In Prison.

 Tara grew up in Webster City, Iowa.
 Her interest in music and travel led her to the American Musical and Dramatic Academy in New York City, where she studied musical theater, dance, and acting.
 Tara thought her curiosity about people and their lives might lead her into making documentaries but found the quick-paced, deadline-based life of television news to be more of a fit.

 Tara lives in Staunton, Virginia.
-She loves spending time with her husband, her 3-year old son and her 9-month-old daughter.
+She loves spending time with her husband, son, and daughter.

 If you would like to get in touch with Tara, please contact her at firstname.lastname@example.org.
 She would love to hear your story!